-But for D-Dad Howard Look, CEO of the non-profit open data group Tidepool, even more exciting times are coming on the heels of being invited to the White House Precision Medicine Initiative Summit a few months ago.
+But for D-Dad Howard Look, CEO of the non-profit open data group Tidepool, even more exciting times are coming on the heels of being invited to the White House Precision Medicine Initiative Summit a few months ago in early 2016.

 This week marks Tidepool’s third birthday on May 8, and Howard says a lot has been happening that the Diabetes Community can be very excited about.